 From the Internet to our cell phones and televisions, digital technology has become the standard for transmitting information, offering the instant communication we've all come to depend on.
 Now, digital technology is coming to the power grid that delivers our electricity.
-You've probably heard this updated grid called the "smart grid" or "grid modernization" – but no matter what it's called, what matters most is how it will serve you better.
+You've probably heard this updated grid called "the smart grid" or "grid modernization" – but no matter what it's called, what matters most is how it will serve you better.

-Many people think of smart meters when they think of this new technology, but replacing older meters with digital meters is just one example of how the company is leveraging advancements in technology to improve service to our customers.
+Many people think of smart meters when they think of this new technology, but replacing older meters with advanced meters is just one example of how the company is leveraging advancements in technology to improve service to our customers.
 In fact, we're updating the grid all the way from the substation to the customer's home, which means:

 - Many customers will have more insight on their energy usage, and tools that will help them curb their energy use and save costs on their monthly bill.

 - Grid operators will have better visibility on the system to remotely reroute power as needed to shorten outages – or prevent them all together.

 - A more efficient, more reliable grid that is better prepared to manage the growth of renewable energy resources like solar and wind.